sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 ## Factories

 In the same way that we used a repository to consolidate all ActiveRecord method calls in one class, it's a good idea to consolidate all of your contexts inside a single file.
-A factory, often called a constructor, has a pretty simlple job: contruct instances of classes.
+A factory, often called a constructor, has a pretty simple job: contruct instances of classes.
 So we'll use our factory to take care of doing actually injecting in our dependencies to the contexts we want to call.
 That way, the classes that want to execute the context don't need to worry about the other classes that might be required for that context--all they need to know is how what method to call on the context (in our case it's "call").